Can Lyme disease and chronic infections cause cancer?

 Treating leukemia and Lyme disease

 The most common therapy for Lyme disease is antibiotics.
-For a period of 10 to 14 days, a doctor may advise taking the antibiotics against Lyme disease.
+For a period of 10-14 days, a doctor may advise taking antibiotics against Lyme disease.

-This therapy is thought to be equally effective for those with and without leukaemia, according to scientists.
-In leukaemia patients, it does not increase the risk of problems.
+This therapy is thought to be equally effective for people with and without leukemia, according to scientists.
+In patients with leukemia, it does not increase the risk for other problems.

-It is unlikely that Lyme disease could conceal leukaemia since the common symptoms of both illnesses differ.
-Some leukaemia patients experience skin rashes.
-Under the skin blood vessels burst, causing this to occur.
-When a leukaemia rash appears, some people worry that Lyme disease is the cause.
-But the "bull's-eye" rash that occasionally occurs with Lyme disease can be easily recognised.
-About 70–80% of Lyme disease patients have a rash.
+It is unlikely that Lyme disease could conceal leukemia because the common symptoms of both illnesses differ.
+Some leukemia patients experience skin rashes.
+Under the skin, blood vessels burst, causing this to occur.
+When a leukemia rash appears, some people worry that Lyme disease is the cause.
+But the "bull's eye" rash that occasionally occurs with Lyme disease can be easily recognized.
+About 70%–80% of patients with Lyme disease have a rash.

-It is also highly unlikely and doubtful that medical personnel would confuse Lyme disease for leukaemia because the two conditions have different symptoms and operate in very different ways.
+It is also highly unlikely and doubtful that medical personnel would confuse Lyme disease for leukemia because the two conditions have different symptoms and operate in very different ways.

 If a person has a new rash and is worried about it, they should see their doctor.